 Pro Tip: Leave the oven on set at 200 degrees while you work through the frying process to keep the chicken hot but not over cooking it so that you can serve hot sandwiches to everyone.

 What to serve with Fried Chicken Sandwiches

 It’s hard to beat a crisp potato chip with a fried chicken sandwich.
 But a large salad and baked beans are pretty good too.
-And if you are really feeling up to it, a creamy mac and cheese cools off that spicy thigh pretty well too.
+And if you are really feeling up to it, a smoked mac and cheese cools off that spicy thigh pretty well too.
 Heck, I’d skip the bun and put the chicken atop the mac and cheese with the slaw piled on top.

 Cajun Fried Chicken Sandwich with Creamy Ranch Slaw

 - 1 cup Tony Chachere’s Creole Style Ranch Dressing

 - 2 tbsp Tony Chachere’s Original Creole Blend